 Types of dentures

 Anyone who has lost one or more teeth usually wants them replaced as quickly as possible so that they can carry on with their normal life.
-The best type of denture and whether it is a good idea to have one at all will depend on a number of different factors – such as whether there are still neighboring teeth on both sides of the gap in the teeth and how healthy they are, and whether a complete set of upper or lower teeth remain.
+The best type of denture and whether it is a good idea to have one at all will depend on a number of different factors – such as whether there are still neighboring teeth on both sides of the gap in the teeth and how healthy they are, and whether there are still teeth above or below the gap.
 Other things to consider include oral health and oral hygiene, as well as the person's age and lifestyle factors.
 Their personal preferences and expectations, ability to pronounce words and chew properly and – last, but not least – the costs will play a role too.

-In the German health care system, your dentist puts together a treatment plan and cost overview and submits it to your health insurer before treatment can begin.
-Approval of the treatment plan and cost overview will describe what part of the treatment costs the insurer will pay.
+In the German health care system, your dentist puts together a treatment plan and cost overview, and then submits it to your health insurer before treatment can begin.
+The health insurer will then let you know what part of the treatment costs they will pay.
 If you have questions about the different treatments and costs in the plan your dentist suggested, it may be a good idea to get a second opinion from another dentist.
 Statutory health insurers and patient information centers run by the dental association also provide advice on dentures and artificial teeth.

-Crowns are artificial teeth made of metal, porcelain or plastic.
+Crowns are artificial (prosthetic) teeth made of metal, porcelain or plastic.
 They are placed on remaining teeth to stabilize and preserve them.
 Full crowns cover the entire tooth, and partial crowns only cover part of the tooth.
-In order to create a well-fitting crown, the dentist first needs to grind the remaining tooth so that a mold can be made.
+In order to create a well-fitting crown, the dentist first needs to file the remaining tooth and make a mold.

-Bridges can replace one or several teeth, and are usually used for smaller gaps, but they are only an option if there are enough remaining stable teeth or dental implants can be put in first.
-These can be used as abutments for the artificial teeth to close the gaps.
-The same rules that apply to real bridges also apply here: If the abutments are not sturdy, the bridge can collapse.
+Bridges can replace one or several teeth, and are usually used for smaller gaps.
+They are only an option if there are enough remaining stable teeth, or if dental implants can be put in first.
+These are needed in order to keep the artificial teeth in place, so they can close the gap.
+The teeth that are used to support bridges are sometimes called "abutment teeth."

-Different types of bridges may be needed depending on the location and size of the gap.
-A fixed bridge can be used to close a gap between two teeth.
-It is fixed on both ends to two abutment teeth – one on either side of the gap.
+Different types of bridges may be needed, depending on the location and size of the gap.
+For example, a fixed bridge can be used to close a gap between two teeth.
+It is fixed to two abutment teeth – one on either side of the gap.
 These provide support for the bridge.
-Cantilever bridges are often used for a missing molar where there are no teeth on one side that would have otherwise supported the bridge.
-To make sure that the bridge is stable, it is supported by at least two teeth on the other side.
+Cantilever bridges are used to replace teeth that only have an abutment tooth on one side, such as a molar at the very back of your mouth.
+These kinds of bridges are supported by at least two teeth on the other side, for extra stability.

-Partial dentures made of plastic and metal can be used if several teeth are missing, but there is still a nearby group of remaining teeth.
-They are fixed to natural teeth or dental implants, but can be taken out again any time.
+Partial dentures made of plastic and metal can be used if several teeth are missing, but there are still remaining teeth nearby.
+They are fixed to natural teeth or implants – for instance, using metal clasps – and can be taken out at any time.

 Complete dentures replace all of the natural teeth in the upper and/or lower jaw.
-Ideally, they look just like natural teeth and can make chewing easier and improve pronunciation.
+Ideally, they look just like natural teeth and allow you to chew and speak normally again.
 Complete dentures are usually made entirely of plastic.
-A good match to the jaw is the key to properly fitted complete dentures.
-They can also be anchored on the roots of teeth or dental implants – they are called hybrid dentures.
+The key to properly fitted complete dentures is a good match to the jaw.
+They can also be fixed to the roots of teeth or dental implants – and are then called hybrid dentures.

 Reitemeier B, Schwenzer N, Ehrenfeld M. Einführung in die Zahnmedizin.
-Stuttgart: Georg Thieme Verlag; 2006.
+Stuttgart: Thieme; 2006.